AltropInc/alt/doc/script/ParametricTypes.md

 Let's consider the case of assignment of `x` to `z`. `z` is declared as a mixed numerical array that is able to hold all kinds of numeric values.
 Apparently, `x` does not meet what is declared for `z`.
 If we make `z` to refer to the value in `x`, the assignment of `z[0]=4.0` is legal by what we declare for `z`, but will fail to comply with what we assume for `x`.

-Now we consider the case of assignment of `x` to `y`. `y` is polymorphic variable declared to hold any numeric array in which the element type is determined by the actual array type assigned to `y`.
+Now we consider the case of assignment of `x` to `y`. `y` is a polymorphic variable declared to hold any numeric array in which the element type is determined by the actual array type assigned to `y`.
 When `x` is assigned to `y`, `y` gets the actual type of array #(int, 4).
 Therefore, `y` can only take an element value which is in the element type of the actual array type of `y`:

 ```altscript
 func foo #(type T: array #(type element_type: numeric))(y: T; e: T.element_type)